About the Program

 Registered sex offenders are also barred from receiving rental assistance.
 Other criminal background can also limit assistance.

-Families may put their names on the Waiting List by completing a pre-application (see below).
+When the waiting list is open, families may put their names on the Waiting List by completing a pre-application (see below).
 As vouchers are given up by families leaving the program, the families on the waiting list are contacted to submit a full application.
-The Housing Authority will process applications in the order received.

 Even if a family has a landlord who wants to participate in the voucher program, the family must wait its turn for a voucher by going on the waiting list like all other pre-applicants.